heloisaldanha/heloisaldanha/README.md

  🏊🏾  From Clinical Physiology of Exercise to Programming.
 Trying to change at 31 years old.

- 💻  Web Development student @ Intituto Metrópole Digital / UFRN
+ 💻  Web Development student @ Intituto Metrópole Digital / Universidade Federal do Rio Grande do Norte

  📚  Studying hard every day!